-- 1. Position the child safety seat on the second row left hand or right hand bucket seat. - 2.
-Route the child safety tether strap over the back of the left hand or right hand second row bucket seat. - 3.
-Clip the tether strap hook to the seat pedestal at the location shown.
+1. Position the child safety seat on the second row left hand or right hand bucket seat.

+2. Route the child safety tether strap over the back of the left hand or right hand second row bucket seat.

+3. Clip the tether strap hook to the seat pedestal at the location shown.

-- 4. Install the child safety seat tightly using the LATCH anchors or safety belts.
-Follow the instructions in this chapter. - 5.
-Tighten the child safety seat tether strap according to the manufacturer's instructions.
+4. Install the child safety seat tightly using the LATCH anchors or safety belts.
+Follow the instructions in this chapter.

+5. Tighten the child safety seat tether strap according to the manufacturer's instructions.

-Second, Third and Fourth row three passenger bench seats
+Second, Third, Fourth, and Fifth row bench seats

-The tether strap can be attached directly to the tether bracket provided under the back edge of the seat cushion.
+For the center position of a three-passenger bench seat, the tether strap can be attached directly to the tether bracket provided under the back edge of the seat cushion.
+For the outboard positions, the tether strap can be attached to the slot in the side of the seat pedestal.